SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 \begin{figure}
 	\includegraphics[width=\columnwidth]{Images/TTVTestModelComparisonold}
     \caption[Analytical TTV given synthetic system initial parameters]{Analytical TTV curves for the synthetic system, using the initial parameters.
-Model1, Model2, and Model3 are the models described in equations \ref{eq:ttvbarycentre}, \ref{eq:partialeccentricity}, and \ref{eq:TTVeccentric} respectively.
+Model1, Model2, and Model3 are the models described in equations \ref{eq_ttvbarycentre}, \ref{eq_partialeccentricity}, and \ref{eq_TTVeccentric} respectively.
 Each graph shows a 5 transit snippet from the TTV curve.
 Simulated TTV times are overlaid in black.}
     \label{fig_testmodelcomparisonold}
 \end{figure}